peter88213/nvhelp-de/source/basic_concepts.rst

    `work phase <book_view.html#writing-progress>`__,
    and choose a `coloring mode <view_menu.html#coloring-mode>`__ that highlights sections that are behind schedule.
--  Neuly created sections are set to “Gliederung” by default.
+-  Neuly created sections are set to "Gliederung" by default.
 -  Word counts by status appear in the `Buch properties
    <book_view.html#writing-pogress>`__.